awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 {{% /expand%}}

 When creating a new CUR with CloudFormation you can request a backfill of up to 3 years of data via a support case.
-If you had an existing CUR with the required structure and you need more than 3 years of historical data you can just copy the data from existing CUR bucket to the new bucket respecting the folders structure.
+If you had an existing CUR with the required structure and you need more than 3 years of historical data, you can just copy the data from existing CUR bucket to the new bucket respecting the folders structure.

-By default you can have up to 10 CUR configurations in parallel.
+By default, you can have up to 10 CUR configurations in parallel.

 #### Why do we need to copy Cost and Usage Report (CUR) across accounts?
 Isn't it less expensive to provide a direct access?
 CID uses s3 replication for CUR aggregation.
-The data will are not stored in the source account due to the LifeCycle policy.
+The data will are not stored in the source account thanks to LifeCycle policy.
 The s3 replication is a cheap, secure and reliable way to aggregate data and avoid operational complexity.

 #### I want more than 7 months in my CUDOS / CID Dashboard